zowe/docs-site/docs/user-guide/mvd-configuration.md

     SETROPTS CLASSACT(ZOWE)
     ```

-For more information RACF security administration, see the IBM Knowledge Center at [https://www.ibm.com/support/knowledgecenter/](https://www.ibm.com/support/knowledgecenter/).
+For more information on RACF security administration, see the IBM Knowledge Center at [https://www.ibm.com/support/knowledgecenter/](https://www.ibm.com/support/knowledgecenter/).

 ### Creating authorization profiles
 For users to access endpoints after you enable RBAC, in the ZOWE class you must create System Authorization Facility (SAF) profiles for each endpoint and give users READ access to those profiles.